Clinical studies suggest that chromium supplements may be helpful for the following conditions:

 Davis ML, Seaborn CD, Stoecker BJ.
 Effects of over-the-counter drugs on 51chromium retention and urinary excretion in rats.
 Nutr Res.
 1995;15:201-210.

-Gunton JE, Cheung NW, Hitchman R, Hams G, O'Sullivan C, Foster-Powell K, McElduff A. Chromium supplementation does not improve glucose tolerance, insulin sensitivity, or lipid profile: a randomized, placebo-controlled, double-blind trial of supplementation in subjects with impaired glucose tolerance.
+Gunton JE, Cheung NW, Hitchman R, et al. Chromium supplementation does not improve glucose tolerance, insulin sensitivity, or lipid profile: a randomized, placebo-controlled, double-blind trial of supplementation in subjects with impaired glucose tolerance.
 Diabetes Care.
-2005;28(3):712-3.
+2005;28(3):712-713.

-Iqbal N, Cardillo S, Volger S, Bloedon LT, Anderson RA, Boston R, Szapary PO.
-Chromium picolinate does not improve key features of metabolic syndrome in obese nondiabetic adults.
+Iqbal N, Cardillo S, Volger S, et al. Chromium picolinate does not improve key features of metabolic syndrome in obese nondiabetic adults.
 Metab Syndr Relat Disord.
-2009 Apr;7(2):143-50.
+2009;7(2):143-150.

-Król E, Krejpcio Z, Byks H, Bogdanski P, Pupek-Musialik D. Effects of Chromium Brewer's Yeast Supplementation on Body Mass, Blood Carbohydrates, and Lipids and Minerals in Type 2 Diabetic Patients.
+Król E, Krejpcio Z, Byks H, Bogdanski P, Pupek-Musialik D. Effects of chromium brewer's yeast supplementation on body mass, blood carbohydrates, and lipids and minerals in Type 2 diabetic patients.
 Biol Trace Elem Res.
-2010 Dec 18.
-[Epub ahead of print]
+2011;143(2):726-737.

 Livolsi JM, Adams GM, Laguna PL.
 The effect of chromium picolinate on muscular strength an body composition in women athletes.
 J Strength Cond Res.
 2001;15(2):161-166.